c4dt/lightarti-rest/README.md

-# Arti-rest
+# Lightarti-rest

-Arti-rest is a simple wrapper around [arti](https://gitlab.torproject.org/tpo/core/arti) that leverages arti to enable mobile apps to easily make anonymous REST requests via the Tor network.
-Arti-rest makes two changes on top of arti.
-First, arti-rest provides a simple wrapper for REST requests, to make calling HTTP(S) API endpoints easier.
-Second, arti-rest provides the option to use a customized, and therefore potentially much smaller, consensus.
+lightarti-rest is a simple wrapper around [arti](https://gitlab.torproject.org/tpo/core/arti) that leverages arti to enable mobile apps to easily make anonymous REST requests via the Tor network. lightarti-rest makes two changes on top of arti.
+First, lightarti-rest provides a simple wrapper for REST requests, to make calling HTTP(S) API endpoints easier.
+Second, lightarti-rest provides the option to use a customized, and therefore potentially much smaller, consensus.

-> :warning: **Warning: arti-rest is not secure in all situations** Arti-rest modifies several core parts of `arti`.
-These modifications result on arti-rest not providing the same guarantees than arti and the stock Tor client.
+> :warning: **Warning: lightarti-rest is not secure in all situations** lightarti-rest modifies several core parts of `arti`.
+These modifications result on lightarti-rest not providing the same guarantees than arti and the stock Tor client.
 You will have to verify on your own whether these weakened guarantees are acceptable in your situation.
-See the reliability section below to check what aspects of your system you need to consider to decide whether arti-rest is secure for you.
+See the reliability section below to check what aspects of your system you need to consider to decide whether lightarti-rest is secure for you.

-Arti-rest is written in Rust and can therefore be compiled into native libraries that are easy to integrate into mobile applications.
+lightarti-rest is written in Rust and can therefore be compiled into native libraries that are easy to integrate into mobile applications.
 All credits for enabling this approach go to the authors of [arti](https://gitlab.torproject.org/tpo/core/arti).
-Using a native library ensures that arti-rest can be bundled with Android and iOS applications, rather than relying on external Tor proxies that must be installed separately.
+Using a native library ensures that lightarti-rest can be bundled with Android and iOS applications, rather than relying on external Tor proxies that must be installed separately.

-To facilitate integration in mobile applications, we provide the [arti-ios](https://github.com/c4dt/arti-ios) and [arti-android](https://github.com/c4dt/arti-android) libraries.
+To facilitate integration in mobile applications, we provide the [lightarti-rest-ios](https://github.com/c4dt/lightarti-rest-ios) and [lightarti-rest-android](https://github.com/c4dt/lightarti-rest-android) libraries.
 The following graph shows how these libraries interact.

 ```
-arti-ios   arti-android
+lightarti-rest-ios   lightarti-rest-android
          I                      I
-     arti-rest
+              lightarti-rest
                     I
                   arti
 ```

-`Arti-rest` provides a synchronous interface to send REST requests over Tor, and to receive the answers.
+`lightarti-rest` provides a synchronous interface to send REST requests over Tor, and to receive the answers.
 It also does the TLS handling of the connection.
 The asynchronous part needs to be done by the Android and iOS library.